threedworld-mit/tdw/Documentation/api/command_api.md

 ## **`adjust_joint_damper_by`**

-Adjust the current damper of a joint by a given delta.
+Adjust the current damper of a joint of a Sticky Mitten Avatar by a given delta.
 A higher damper value will cause the joint to slow down faster.

 ```python